-Monitoring Periods are the times over which a service monitor will be actively monitoring a host.
-The Monitoring Periods also apply to the times when up. time sends alerts up.time comes with the following Monitoring Periods:
+Monitoring Periods are the times over which a service monitor is actively monitoring a host.
+The Monitoring Periods also apply to the times when Uptime Infrastructure Monitor sends alerts

+Uptime Infrastructure Monitor comes with the following Monitoring Periods:

-- 24x7 Monitoring is performed 24 hours a day, seven days a week. - 9am to 5pm weekdays Monitoring is performed from 9 a.m. to 5 p.m., Monday to Friday. - Never No monitoring is carried out.
+• 24x7 - Monitoring is performed 24 hours a day, seven days a week.

+- 9am to 5pm weekdays Monitoring is performed from 9 a.m. to 5 p.m., Monday to Friday. - Never No monitoring is carried out.